Salina Blue Jays: Salina Millers 1922 to 1926 / 1938 to 1941

 The Salina Millers were preceded by the 1914 Salina Coyotes, who played their final season as members of the four–team, Class D level Kansas State League.

 After the 1922 Coyotes folded, Salina was without a minor league team until the Salina Millers joined the 1922 Class C level Southwestern League.
 The 1922 Salina Millers finished last in their first season of play.
-Managed by John McCloskey and Chester Olson, the Millers ended the season eighth place in the eight–team league with a 45–88 record.
+Managed by John McCloskey and Chester Olson, the Millers ended the season in eighth place in the eight–team league with a 45–88 record.
 The Millers were 37.0 games behind the first place Muskogee Mets in the final standings.

 The Salina Millers placed sixth with a 60–72 record in the 1923 Southwestern League under manager Benny Meyer.
 D. Walker led the league with 200 strikeouts.

 In 1924, Salina placed second in the league with a 72–56 final record.

 The 1925 Salina Millers captured the Southwestern League pennant.
 The Millers finished with a 73–55 record, placing first in the Southwestern League regular season.
 In the Finals, the Topeka Senators defeated the Salina Millers four games to one.
 Jim Payton was the Salina manager.
 Pitcher Joe Bloomer of Salina led the league with 21 wins.

 The Salina Millers won the 1926 Southwestern League pennant and championship in the final season for the league.
 Playing the season under returning manager Jim Payton, the Salina Millers finished with a record of 76–41, placing first in the regular season standings.
 In the Finals, the Salina Millers defeated the Enid Boosters three games to one to claim the championship.
 The Southwestern League permanently folded after the season.
 Salina's Bill Diester led the Southwestern League with a .444 batting average, 110 runs scored and 190 total hits.
 Teammate Dick Wykoff led the league with 28 home runs as a hitter and 25 wins as a pitcher.

 In 1938, the Salina Millers resumed minor league play, as the team joined the Western Association, which was expanding from six–teams to eight–teams.

 The Salina Millers finished in the lower division of the Western Association, playing in the league from 1938 to 1941.
-The Millers finished eighth (47–87) under manager Harry Suter,> seventh (55–79) under Riley Parker and sixth (60–75) in their first three seasons of playing in the Western Association.
+The Millers finished eighth (47–87) under manager Harry Suter, seventh (55–79) under Riley Parker and sixth (60–75) in their first three seasons of playing in the Western Association.
 In 1941, Salina became an affiliate of the Cleveland Indians and finished seventh at 46–88 under manager Red Rollings.
 After the 1941 season, the Carthage Browns and the Salina Millers franchises both folded, as the Western Association reduced to a six–team league in 1942.